KolonelKustard/ralph/src/main/resources/markdown/cv.md

 ### Travelling, Worldwide *Apr.
 2012 to May 2013*

 My wife and I took a career break exploring Europe in a campervan and backpacking in Morocco and South America.
 Along the way I learnt best practices for Spring, GWT, JPA and JMS in an all requests online radio project where broadcasts coincide with the end of the working week.
+See <https://sourceforge.net/projects/jizz/>.

 ## Production Manager at GOSS Interactive, Plymouth *Jan.
 2004 to Apr.
 2012*

-* Designed, developed and delivered high-profile, enterprise-scale web applications in Java, ASP.NET and ColdFusion, frequently underpinned by GOSS’s Content Management System, iCM.
+I led a multi-disciplined department made up of Project Managers, Software Developers, Front End Web Developers, Graphic Designers and Testers.
+Together we designed, developed and delivered high-profile, enterprise-scale web applications in Java, ASP.NET and ColdFusion, frequently underpinned by GOSS’s Content Management System, iCM.

-* Managed the diverse requirements of over 80 public and private sector clients.
-Delivered numerous award winning solutions.
-Instrumental in a client achieving a saving of £7,000,000 by channel shifting 75% of bookings online.
+Managed the diverse requirements of over 80 public and private sector clients.
+Delivered numerous award winning solutions and instrumental in a client achieving a saving of £7,000,000 by channel shifting 75% of bookings online.

-* Led a multi-disciplined department made up of teams of Project Managers, Software Developers, Front End Web Developers, Graphic Designers and Testers.
-* Increased production levels with fewer staff to improve competitiveness and maintain growth despite adverse market conditions.
-* Encouraged technological innovation enabling delivery of cutting-edge applications and ensuring competitiveness for GOSS’s clients.
-For example using multi-variant testing, creating rich user interfaces, targeting multiple devices (e.g. touchscreen and mobile), publishing data semantically and implementing faceted search based navigation.
+Introduced Agile working practises enabling delivery of cutting-edge applications and ensuring competitiveness for GOSS’s clients.
+Designed and implemented complex high demand, highly available, load balanced network infrastructures.
-* Improved quality and increased client satisfaction by introducing good working practices such as test-driven development, continuous integration, agile software development, peer reviews and effective version control.
-* Designed and implemented complex high demand, highly available, load balanced network infrastructures in both the Company’s and clients own data centres.
 Developed for and deployed to Windows, Linux and Solaris based installations.
-* Skilled in all aspects of the software development lifecycle including designing, building, testing, documenting, releasing, training, supporting and maintaining a new product for a client.
-* Presented to clients at pitches, online webinars and user groups.
-Worked closely with Sales staff and Account Managers to provide tender responses, produce estimates and maintain client relationships.
-Capable of adjusting the complexity of a presentation or answer to suit an audience.
-* Core member of the Company’s management team providing regular performance updates as well as identifying opportunities and risks for the Company.

 ### Software Developer at Richfords Fire & Flood, Redruth *Oct.
 2001 to Jan.
 2004*

-Employed on a Teaching Company Scheme (renamed Knowledge Transfer Partnerships) with the University of Plymouth.

-Updated the Company's legacy MS-DOS/Paradox based software to a modern Windows client/server application.
+Employed on a Teaching Company Scheme (renamed Knowledge Transfer Partnerships) with the University of Plymouth to update the Company's legacy MS-DOS/Paradox based software to a modern Windows client/server application.

 Desktop application development using Delphi, server-side development using J2EE 1.4 and mobile development using Annoto digital pen technology.